 2. Mealtime magpies

 Mealtime magpies prefer to see everything finished up rather than see food go into the bin, but by making a habit of picking, mealtime magpies will certainly be overeating.
-Get used to putting less on your plate, chewing more thoroughly, and put leftover food away for another meal.
+Get used to putting less on your plate, chewing more thoroughly, and putting leftover food away for another meal.

 By chronically cleaning your plate, despite the serving size, and taking tastes from your kids, friends, spouses, etc., you will inevitably get into the habit of overeating!